open-AIMS/ltmp_dashboard/README.md

 be used to source a series of child scripts.
 The majority of the time, only the parent scripts will be run.

+Whilst not absolutely necessary, it is advised that these R scripts should be run in a container (such as a docker container - the `Dockerfile` of which is provided in this repo).

 The scripts should be run via the `Rscripts` command and with commandline arguments of the following form (note, I have included linebreaks in the following to aid readability in this readme - do not